Wall Street Pummels Amphenol Corporation (APH) After Recent Earnings Report

 Robert W. Baird gave a rating of “Outperform” to APH, setting the target price at $127 in the report published on October 20th of the previous year.

-During the last 5 trading sessions, APH fell by -3.33%, which changed the moving average for the period of 200-days by -17.77% in comparison to the 20-day moving average, which settled at $68.05.
-In addition, Amphenol Corporation saw -27.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, APH rose by +1.61%, which changed the moving average for the period of 200-days by -15.21% in comparison to the 20-day moving average, which settled at $66.82.
+In addition, Amphenol Corporation saw -26.40% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading